 Essential Health Benefits

-The ACA ensures that health plans offered in the individual and small group markets, both inside and outside of the Health Insurance Marketplace, offer a comprehensive package of items and services, known as essential health benefits.
-Essential health benefits must include items and services within at least the following ten categories: ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.
+The ACA ensures that health plans offered in the individual and small group markets, both inside and outside of the Marketplace, offer a comprehensive package of items and services, known as Essential Health Benefits.
+Essential health benefits must include items and services within at least the following ten categories:

 Insurance policies must cover these benefits to become certified and offered on the Marketplace.
 All Medicaid state plans must cover these services as well.

 No Denial for People with an Illness or Chronic Condition